 - The PlayStreets Chicago activity handbook provides several specific suggestions for activities for your PlayStreets.

 - Communicate your plans across your organizing team and to your volunteers.
 Consider laying out the full activity schedule and creating a visual layout of your event ahead of time.

-World Sport Chicago is proud to join the Active Transportation Alliance in facilitating PlayStreets for the south region of the city.
+World Sport Chicago is proud to facilitate PlayStreets for the south region of the city.

 If you are interested in learning how to get involved with our local PlayStreets partners or being a community organizer yourself contact Jason at 312-861-4843 or email@example.com.